1754riya/CODSOFT/README.md

 # CODSOFT
-A list of tasks by Codsodtinternship.
+A list of tasks by Codsoft internship.
 C++